hkrecords/processing-learning/README.md

 - **RGBA Colors** - Red, Green, Blue, Alpha. *Alpha* is used to set *transparency*.
 Ranges from 0 to 255.

 `noStroke()`, `noFill()` - Fully transparent *stroke* and *fill*.

+## Program Flow

+In processing, flow is defined by two fundamental concepts:

+- **Setup** - The code runs once when the program starts.

+- **Draw** - The code runs continuously from top to bottom until the program is stopped.

+## mouseX & mouseY

+The system variables `mouseX` and `mouseY` always contains the current horizontal and vertical coordinates of the mouse.

+- `height` - Refers to the height of the window.
+- `width` - Refers to the width of the window.

+We can use arithmetic operations in `mouseX`, `mouseY`, `height` and `width`.

+**Double Buffer Animation** - A technique in computer graphics that uses *two memory buffers* to eliminate flickering and tearing artifacts during animation, ensuring a *smoother visual experience* by drawing to one buffer while displaying the other.

+## mousePressed()

+It is the event which occurs when mouse is clicked or pressed.